 Children who live permanently in Finland are subject to compulsory education.
-Compulsory education begins the year the child turns seven and lasts for nine years.
+Compulsory education begins the year the child turns seven.

 In basic education, teaching, school healthcare, all study materials and school meals are free.
 Sometimes transportation to and from school is also free.

-The City of Oulu Department of Education runs 51 basic education schools, two of which are for children with special needs.
-The state-owned Oulun normaalikoulu and privately-owned Svenska Privatskolan i Uleåborg, Oulun steinerkoulu and Oulun kristillinen koulu are also located on Oulu.
+The City of Oulu Department of Education runs 46 basic education schools, one of which is for children with special needs.
+The state-owned Oulun normaalikoulu (the Oulu University Teacher Training School) and privately-owned Svenska Privatskolan i Uleåborg, Oulun steinerkoulu, Oulun kristillinen koulu and Taikatahdin koulu are also located on Oulu.